Baseball in the Dominican Republic: Baseball academies

 Baseball academies are how Major League Baseball recruiters develop the talent they find across all Latin America.
 In 1987, the Los Angeles Dodgers were the first MLB club to establish a baseball academy in the Dominican Republic when they opened the doors to Campo Las Palmas.
 Now, every single one of the teams in the MLB has a baseball academy in the Dominican Republic.

 With four out of every ten Dominicans living in poverty, baseball has become a small beacon of hope for many Dominican families.
 The baseball academies in the Dominican Republic offer many young boys what may be their and their family's only chance of overcoming poverty, and as a result many boys as young as age 10 drop out of school to focus all of their attention on baseball and someday playing for an MLB team.

-However, it is estimated that only two percent of Dominican recruits are actually able to make a living playing in MLB, leaving many of these young recruits finding themselves aged 19–21 with no education, no work skills, and no job prospects.
+These kids often work with local agents called "buscones," who act as legal counselors, coaches and facilitators until they reach 17, the minimum age to sign an MLB contract, at which point they receive a percentage of the players' signing bonus.
+These relationships have frequently been documented as exploitative, as there have been cases where buscones seek to capitalize on their investment by means including administration of performance-enhancing substances without consent, age fabrication, and identity fraud.
+It is estimated that only two percent of Dominican recruits are actually able to make a living playing in MLB, leaving many of these young recruits finding themselves aged 19–21 with no education, no work skills, and no job prospects.
 Joe Kehoskie, a former baseball agent, described the situation in the 2001 PBS documentary, Stealing Home:

 Unfortunately, here in the Dominican, a lot of the time kids just quit school at 10, 11, 12 and play baseball full-time.
 It’s great for the kids who make it because they become superstars and [make] millions of dollars in the big leagues.
 But for 98 kids out of a hundred, it results in a kid who is 18, 19 with no education.
 So it’s kind of a win-lose here in the Dominican.

-Because of this, many baseball academies in the country have made efforts to incorporate educational programs that teach English and financial skills to their recruits, to better prepare them for the future.
-For instance, the Arizona Diamondbacks' baseball academy, ran by former major league player Junior Noboa, is committed to helping their players complete at least their high school education, even if they are released from their team.
+Because of this, many baseball academies in the country have made efforts to incorporate educational programs that teach English and financial skills to their recruits, to better prepare them for potential Major League Baseball careers in the United States.
+The Arizona Diamondbacks' baseball academy, ran by former major league player Junior Noboa, is committed to helping their players complete at least their high school education, even if they are released from their team.
+Additionally, non-profit religious organizations in the Dominican Republic invest in communities based on reported needs by providing free baseball academies with academic achievement requirements.

+The relationship between U.S. baseball academies in the Dominican Republic and their athletes has been criticized for its neocolonial and exploitative tendencies since education in academies is often tailored to assimilation into U.S. culture despite a minuscule percentage of athletes who sign MLB contracts.